olix3001/exers/README.md

 If you want to use the WASM runtime, you need to install the `wasm32-wasi` target for rustc.
 You can do this by running `rustup target add wasm32-wasi`.

-For C++ you need to install `wasi-sdk` or other WASI sdk/libc and specify `WASI_SYSROOT` environment variable to point to the sdk sysroot.
+For C++ you need to install `wasi-sdk` or other WASI sdk/libc and specify `WASI_SDK` environment variable to point to the sdk.

 ### Native